Select Page

 The back end is where data is processed, stored and managed.

 Distribution services are where brokers, agents and approved vendors access data feeds.
-For TMLS, the data is accessed through Application Programming Interfaces (APIs).
+For DMLS, the data is accessed through Application Programming Interfaces (APIs).

-TMLS had a single technology vendor for its front and back end systems, including data integrations with other software products.
-For data distribution to outside entities, TMLS used a different vendor’s API service.
-TMLS’s data and distribution were not yet certified on the real estate industry’s technology standards of the Real Estate Standards Organization (RESO) Data Dictionary and Web API.
+DMLS had a single technology vendor for its front and back end systems, including data integrations with other software products.
+For data distribution to outside entities, DMLS used a different vendor’s API service.
+DMLS’s data and distribution were not yet certified on the real estate industry’s technology standards of the Real Estate Standards Organization (RESO) Data Dictionary and Web API.

 Future Needs